-- As part of the Government’s 2019 election commitment to expand the Regional University Centres Program, the Minister for Education, the Hon.
-Dan Tehan announced that one of the centre locations would be in Wangaratta.
+- As part of the Government’s 2019 election commitment to expand the Regional University Centres Program, the Hon Dan Tehan MP, Minister for Education, announced that one of the centre locations would be located in Wangaratta.

 Will applicants for the Regional University Centre in Wangaratta have to submit an application for funding?